On Success, Health & Happiness

 Now, let me ask some questions.

 Are those people we consider successful happy also?
-Did the money, fame, power, and accomplishment they have bring them happiness?
+Did the money, fame, power, and accomplishment they have to bring them happiness?
 They are the only ones, or their relatives (or their close friends and confidants), who could answer those questions.
 People outside of their inner circle could only make speculations and assumptions.

 Many believe that rich people live under the constant pressure of wanting to amass more wealth – famous people to ensure that their stars keep shining – politicians to perpetuate themselves to power – so much so that they forget to live a life.
 Thus, they are perceived to be unhappy.

-At least, they have the money.
+At least they have the money.

 Why?

-If a person’s goal is to be happy and healthy and he/she achieves it, isn’t that success?
+If a person’s goal is to be happy and healthy, and he/she achieves it, isn’t that success?

 Well, we define success in different ways.
-Success is subjective and I think that nobody could claim that their way of looking at it is the right one.
+Success is subjective, and I think that nobody could claim that their way of looking at it is the right one.